OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 in the *Bazaar User Guide.*

-.. index:: branch; pushing to Launchpad
+.. index:: branch; pushing to Github

-.. _Pushing-a-Branch-Back-to-Launchpad:
+.. _Pushing-a-Branch-Back-to-Github:

-Pushing a Branch Back to Launchpad
+Pushing a Branch Back to Github
 -----------------------------------

 The following instructions are for Linux, OS X, and Windows platforms.